2024-2025 Edition

 BIOL BC2280 ANIMAL BEHAVIOR.
 3.00 points.

-Prerequisites: BIOL BC1500, BIOL BC1501, BIOL BC1502, and BIOL BC1503 or the equivalent.
-This course is a pre-requisite for BIOL BC2281 Laboratory in Animal Behavior.
+Prerequisites: BIOL BC1500, BIOL BC1501, BIOL BC1502, BIOL BC1503 or equivalent.

 Prerequisites: BIOL BC1500, BIOL BC1501, BIOL BC1502, BIOL BC1503 or equivalent.
 This introduction to animal behavior takes an integrative approach to understand the physiological and genetic basis of behavior, the ecological context of behavior, and the evolutionary consequences of behavior.
 This course focuses on the process of scientific research, including current research approaches in animal behavior and practical applications of these findings